junxit/us-congress-bills-117/bill.md

   >       - **(i)** support the establishment and implementation of the Captain John Smith Chesapeake National Historic Trail;
   >       - **(ii)** delineate key waypoints along the trail and provide appropriate real-time data and information for trail users;
   >       - **(iii)** interpret data and information for use by educators and students to inspire stewardship of Chesapeake Bay; and
-  >       - **(iv)** incorporate the Chesapeake Bay Interpretive Buoy System into the Integrated Ocean Observing System regional network of observatories.
+  >       - **(iv)** incorporate the observational data from the Chesapeake Bay Interpretive Buoy System into the Integrated Ocean Observing System regional network of observatories.
   >   - **(5)** *Chesapeake Bay Watershed Education and Training Program*
   >     - **(A)** *In general* The Administrator, through the Director, may establish a Chesapeake Bay watershed education and training program.
 The program shall—
   >       - **(i)** continue and expand the Chesapeake Bay watershed education programs offered by the Office immediately before the enactment of the Chesapeake Bay Science, Education, and Ecosystem Enhancement Act of 2021;